wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/7-exercise-eliminate-polling-microsoft-graph-with-delta-query.md

 In this exercise, you will update the application to get a list of all the users in the tenant.
 To perform this task, the Azure AD application needs additional permissions.

 Open a browser and navigate to the [Azure Active Directory admin center (https://aad.portal.azure.com)](https://aad.portal.azure.com).
-Login using a **Work or School Account**.
+Sign in using a **Work or School Account**.

 Select **Azure Active Directory** in the left-hand navigation.